simonageo/softUniAngularProject/client/README.md

 **Prerequisites**

--Ensure you have Node.js and npm (Node Package Manager) installed globally on your machine.
+Ensure you have Node.js and npm (Node Package Manager) installed globally on your machine.

 **Getting Started**